HiCI: Hierarchical Construction-Integration for Long-Context Attention: Layer-wise Attention Analysis

 \paragraph{Effect of segment granularity.} Reducing $S$ from 2048 to 1024 amplifies global attention by approximately 4--7$\times$ across all depth groups, substantially exceeding the $2\times$ change in the proportional presence of global slots ($\tfrac{4}{1036}$ vs.\ $\tfrac{4}{2060}$).
 This behavior is consistent with the divergent scaling observed in Section~\ref{sec:ablation}: finer segmentation tightens the local information bottleneck and is associated with stronger reliance on global aggregation.

-\paragraph{Robustness.} At fixed $S{=}2048$, layer-wise allocation patterns remain largely stable when evaluation length is halved (8K$\to$4K) or training is shortened (2K$\to$1K steps), with per-layer deviations within 1 percentage point for most layers.
-This stability aligns with the near length-invariant perplexity reported in Table~\ref{tab:ablation_segment}, suggesting that hierarchical routing emerges early during training and generalizes across sequence lengths.
+\paragraph{Robustness.} At fixed $S{=}2048$, layer-wise allocation patterns remain largely stable when the evaluation length is halved (8K$\to$4K) or when training is shortened (2K$\to$1K steps), with per-layer deviations within 1 percentage point for most layers.
+This suggests that hierarchical routing emerges early in training and generalizes across sequence lengths.